Phishing Scheme Red Flags

-If you think you can trust the sender, use your mouse to hover over the included links without clicking on them.
+If you think you can trust the email's sender, use your mouse to hover over the included links without clicking on them.
 When using a computer, the URL where the link will direct you should appear.
 If the web address is suspicious, feel free to move on.
 Similarly, if all the links direct you to the exact same place, make sure they all are claiming to link you to the same place.
 If the “sign up now” link takes you to the same URL as a blog link, there is a problem.

-If you are still unsure whether a link is ok to visit, run it through Ironscales’ new [free] Fake Login Page Scanner to help you if you find a login page suspicious.
+If you are still unsure whether a link is ok to visit, run it through Ironscales’ [free] Fake Login Page Scanner to help you if you find a login page suspicious.
 No need to sign in: just paste the URL in their search box, and you’re good to go!

 4. Is there a footer?

 Any business sending you marketing emails should at a minimum contain a physical address for the organization and an unsubscribe button.
 These are legal requirements.
 If either is missing, the sender is either breaking the law in their marketing or breaking the law by impersonating the business “sending” the material.